carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 ::::::::::::::::::::::::::::::::::::: challenge

-How big should our test data set be?
+## CHALLENGE How big should our test data set be?

 :::::::::::::::::::::::: solution